sdetweil/birthdaylist/README.md

 		maxEntries: 0,	     // maximum entries to show, default is all
-		dateFormat: '',	     // date format for birthday (default is none), could be 'Do' for 'Sep 12th' ageFormat:'',	     // some format string for the persons age, '[ n ]'  n will be replace by age value debug:false
+		dateFormat: '',	     // date format for birthday (default is none), could be 'Do' for 'Sep 12th' ageFormat:'',	     // some format string for the persons age, '[ n ]'  n will be replace by age value
+		withMonth: false     // then true, add the month display as part of the date field,
+				     // using the same orientation and separator as the input csv data debug:false
                 }
 }